Boorhaman East Road Bridge Renewal

 About this project

-We're strengthening the concrete bridge over Diddah Diddah Creek on Boorhaman East Road, located near the McPhersons Road intersection.
+We're upgrading the concrete bridge over Diddah Diddah Creek on Boorhaman East Road, located near the McPhersons Road intersection.

 Why is this project being undertaken?